If anybody ever tells you that there is no such thing as a dry fruity wine, then you will now know better: raspberry wine!

 You could also get some netting so that your raspberries still benefit from sunlight at a safe beak’s distance from pesky birds.

 Raspberries are simple to pick.
 All you have to do is pinch the ripe berry lightly and twist gently.
-We recommend to pick more berries than you initially intend to because they preserve well and can be used in vinegars, jams, clear liquors, and jellies.
+We recommend to pick more berries than you initially intend to because they preserve well and can be used in vinegar, jams, clear liquors, and jellies.

 If you prefer to buy your raspberries then that is okay too.
 In fact, raspberries are one fruit that are just as good, if not better, bought from the shop with the purpose of being made into wine.
 Frozen berries are even cheaper and work well in this recipe, or you may want to visit your local farmer to check their stock.